floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 At the moment it renders a file called `index.html.eex` ([link for the lazy](https://github.com/floriank/kitteh-phoenix/blob/lets-go/web/templates/page/index.html.eex)).
 It constitutes a demo partial that together with the `app.html.eex` ([this one here](https://github.com/floriank/kitteh-phoenix/blob/lets-go/web/templates/layout/app.html.eex)) forms a complete webpage at the `/` route.

-We can look at it on the locally running instance at [localhost](http://localhost:4000).
+We can look at it on the locally running instance at [localhost](http://localhost:4000) by executing

 ```bash
 iex -S mix phoenix.server
 ```

-will start an instance for us.

 Neat.